 You can use that inspiration and infuse it into your merchandise design!

 While logos are awesome and definitely have their uses, merch is a great place to get to play with your brand and explore the different possibilities of stretching and molding it into something less concrete.

 There’s something special about giving someone a gift that is hand-crafted.

-It’s the time and energy that has been poured into its creation – which is invaluable.
+It’s the time and energy that the creator has put into its creation – which is invaluable.

 What personal touch could you give to your merch items that would give your audience that inside look?

-4. Have merch items for various price points.
+4. Have merch items at various price points.